 Photo Credit – Oulun Kärpät / Iikka Pirttikoski

-Outside of league play, Räty was part of the Finnish World Junior Championship roster.
+Räty was part of the Finnish World Junior Championship roster at the 2020 IIHF World Juniors.
 He was featured in all seven World Junior games and tallied three points (two goals and one assist).
 One of his goals at the World Juniors was a highlight-reel goal in which he scored a wrap-around goal against Slovakia.

 Räty’s Style Of Play

 Räty is a menace in the offensive zone.
 He controls the cycle quite well.
 If there is a decent amount of traffic in front of Räty, he will opt to make tight turns/pivots to fool his opponents and give himself some more space.
 When Räty is completing a turn, you can expect his turn radius to be pretty tight.
 This allows him to dance around his opponent without error.

 In addition, Räty has an accurate shot and can deliver throughout the offensive zone.
 He has a heavy slap shot, with which he can drain shots from the blue line.
 When he is featured on the power play, he can often be seen along the half wall and will often execute wrist shots once he has a clear opening to the net.
 Also, his shot will often pave the way for rebound goals.
 Given how accurate Räty is with his shot, if he feels that he is too far out, but he sees a teammate by the crease, he will deliver a wrist or slap shot to the goaltender’s pads and more than often that will lead to a rebound.

 When he is looking to complete a pass, Räty will often utilize a drop pass when he is controlling the cycle, but he will also deliver crisp tape-to-tape slot passing.